Sticker shock may be a side effect if you buy 'combination drugs'

 As patients grapple with these issues, they can't really turn to the federal government.

-"It's important to realize that the FDA, when it comes to drug pricing, really doesn't have a role in our current system," says Chana Sacks.
+"It's important to realize that the FDA, when it comes to drug pricing, really doesn't have a role in our current system," Chana Sacks said.
 "When the FDA is considering approval of a drug, cost is not part of the consideration."

 In fact, the FDA states on its website that it has "no legal authority to investigate or control the prices."

-Dr. Enrique Seoane-Vazquez, a professor at Chapman University's School of Pharmacy, co-authored a 2015 study documenting an increase in the number of FDA combination drug approvals over time.
-He claims there is a financial incentive to make these products available.
+Dr. Enrique Seoane-Vazquez, a professor at Chapman University's School of Pharmacy, co-authored a 2015 study documenting an increase in the number of FDA approvals of combination drugs over time.
+He claims there is a financial incentive to make the products available.

-"The main reason is the profits the pharmaceuticals [companies]have from this and the low development costs," he said, adding that returns on investment can be higher than medications needing more research and development to produce.
+"The main reason is the profits the pharmaceuticals [companies] have from this and the low development costs," he said, adding that returns on investment can be higher than those for medications needing more research and development to produce.

 Some physicians say they are unconvinced that there is a therapeutic difference between many single-pill combinations and their generic alternatives.

-"Patients are paying more for something that is not necessarily more beneficial or safe," says Dr. Reshma Ramachandran, a family medicine doctor at the Kaiser Permanente Los Angeles Medical Center and former research faculty at the Johns Hopkins Bloomberg School of Public Health.
-At NBC News's request, Ramachandran reviewed the FDA approval packages for several brand name combination drugs and found no significant therapeutic difference between the combination drugs and their generic components.
+"Patients are paying more for something that is not necessarily more beneficial or safe," said Dr. Reshma Ramachandran, a family medicine doctor at the Kaiser Permanente Los Angeles Medical Center and a former research faculty member at the Johns Hopkins Bloomberg School of Public Health.
+At NBC News' request, Ramachandran reviewed the FDA approval packages for several brand name combination drugs and found no significant therapeutic difference from between the combination drugs and their generic components.

-What's more, the FDA does not require the companies to prove a new drug is superior to the existing drugs on the market.
-"My message to the companies is, if the drugs are truly effective, prove it, show they are superior," said Ramachandran who also leads the Drug Affordability Action Team at Doctors for America, a physician advocacy group that lobbies for access to affordable, quality healthcare.
+What's more, the FDA does not require the companies to prove a new drug is superior to existing drugs on the market.
+"My message to the companies is if the drugs are truly effective, prove it, show they are superior," said Ramachandran, who also leads the Drug Affordability Action Team at Doctors for America, a physician advocacy group that lobbies for access to affordable, quality health care.

 "Approving drugs which fail to show true therapeutic benefit and giving them the designation of being a 'new drug application' means that our healthcare system is setting a low bar for which is truly novel," she wrote in an email to NBC News.
 "This is incentivizing companies to not invest in true innovation that will truly help our patients, but instead on low-hanging fruit ... that they then heavily market to patients and providers."